skvamme/command-line-compass/README.md

 On the server host you can use netcat, like this to listen at port 8080 nc -l -p 8080 -k

 Word for saving gps tracks is writetrack.
 The file save.gpx can be imported into many mapping applications.
-Drag it into google maps.
+Running until GPS data stops, so switch from weather or map for 10 seconds or more.
+Go back to weather and the gpx file will be complete with taxs and file properly closed.